International Institute for Peace: About

-The IIP collaborates with state governments, international organizations, businesses, and civil society organizations in various countries.
-The organization specializes in areas such as politics, peace research and conflict resolution.
-This international organization focuses on promoting peaceful solutions to people in a wide variety of places.
-International outreaches in collaboration with other NGOs and IGOs are part of the action plan, specifically in Africa, North America and South America.
-Research is something that the IIP focuses on all around the world, including Austria, which is where the IIP is founded and based.
-The institute also looks at some findings which are based on how is the effectiveness of conflict resolutions on the economy and society.
-Their findings look at all of these things combined because they all play a significant role when it comes to peace.
+IIP’s efforts include incorporating peace building practices into various aspects such as art and the environment; providing mediation efforts for those in stressful or violent situations; and building a global platform for creating peaceful societies.
+The organization collaborates with state governments, international organizations, businesses, and civil society organizations in various countries and specializes in politics, peace research, and conflict resolution.
+International outreaches in collaboration with other NGOs and IGOs are part of the action plan, specifically in Africa, North America, and South America.
+The institute also conducts research worldwide, including in Austria where it is based.
+Their findings examine the effectiveness of conflict resolutions on the economy and society.